Where to Sleep Overnight with a Campervan In Spain : A Guide for roadtrip preparation.

 - 3 min read

-The good news: There is for all tastes :) There are four main ways to stay overnight with a campervan.
-Below, I explain all four clearly, with real examples from Costa Brava, one of the most popular road-trip areas in Spain.
+One of the most common questions I get from renters is: “Where can I sleep overnight without problems?”
+The good news is, there are options for all tastes!
+There are four main ways to stay overnight with a campervan.
+Below, I’ll explain each option clearly, with real examples from Costa Brava, one of the most popular road-trip areas in Spain.

-1. FREE overnight spots (Park4Night & similar apps)
+1. FREE Overnight Spots (Park4Night & Similar Apps)

-Best for: flexibility, low budget, spontaneous travelCost: free
+Best for: flexibility, low budget, spontaneous travel

-You don’t make noise
+Don’t make noise

-You are parked legally, not camping
+Park legally, not camping

-My tip:
+My Tip:

-Take the paid option on those apps (2€ a month) and you will be able to filter to see only the best spots.
-Very handy!
+Take the paid option on those apps (just €2 a month) to filter and see only the best spots.
+It’s super handy!

-Don't worry, we have an external shower and a portable toilet for you :)
+Don’t worry, we have an external shower and a portable toilet for you! 😊

-2. Campsites (comfortable and easy)
+2. Campsites (Comfortable and Easy)

 Best for: comfort, facilities, longer stays